Floris-deGroot/Creative-penpal/README.md

 - If something brakes, contact **f.j.t.degroot@student.tudelft.nl** I still have spare parts and can print new ones.

 - The **turn_pen.ino code** can be used to turn the pen holder back to an upright position in case it is out of allign ment.
 Use the **art** and the **signature (mondrio)** button to do this

+- The pen holder should hold any standart fineliner pen. you can either tape the pens or shim a little piece of paper inbetween to hold the pens tighter (otherwise they might slip out on contact with the drawing paper)